griffio/griffio.github.io/_posts/2023-04-20-More-Kotlin-Sql-Persistence-Comparision.md

 **SqlDelight** [cashapp/sqldelight: Generates typesafe Kotlin APIs from Sql](https://github.com/cashapp/sqldelight)

 Summary
+* SQLDelight generates typesafe Kotlin APIs from your SQL statements
+* Check that all your Dml and Ddl are supported
+* SQLite (Postgres MySQL HSQL in development)
+* Jdbc and R2dbc supported
 * Android and standalone Kotlin persistence initially for SqlLite some alpha support for Postgres, MySql
-* Kotlin code generation, schema first development from Sql statements
+* Schema first development from Sql statements
+* No annotations
+* Kotlin code generation
-* Intentional that database column naming is used in Kotlin code
+* Database column naming is replicated in Kotlin code
+* No Entity associations
+* Upsert supported in Dialects
+* Returns id after insert

 ---